1tunadogan/1tunadogan/README.md

 ###

-<p align="left">My name is Tuna, and I'm a student of Electronics and Communication Engineering at Kocaeli University, from Kocaeli, Tukey.</p>
+<p align="left">My name is Tuna, and I'm a student of Electronics and Communication Engineering at Kocaeli University, from Kocaeli,Turkey.</p>

 ###